jamauro/easy-schema/README.md

 Easy Schema is an easy way to add schema validation for Meteor apps.
 It extends the functionality provided by Meteor's [check](https://docs.meteor.com/api/check.html) to validate arguments passed to Meteor Methods and validates automatically on the server prior to write operations `insert / update / upsert`.
 It also automatically generates a [JSON Schema](https://www.mongodb.com/docs/manual/core/schema-validation/specify-json-schema/#std-label-schema-validation-json) and attaches it to the database's Collection.
 It's meant to be lightweight and fast.
 By default, it validates automatically but it is configurable.

-This package can be used with `Meteor.methods`, Meteor's [Validated Method](https://github.com/meteor/validated-method), or any other package that includes a way to validate the method via a function.
+This package can be used with [jam:method](https://github.com/jamauro/method), [Meteor.methods](https://docs.meteor.com/api/methods.html), [Validated Method](https://github.com/meteor/validated-method), or any other package that includes a way to validate the method via a function.
 It also has built-in support for [Validation Error](https://github.com/meteor/validation-error) for friendlier error messages.

 ## Basics